Ke'Bryan Hayes Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in the league.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.

-- Rays pitchers combine to surrender 19 home runs (0.7 per game), the first-fewest in the league.
+- Rays pitchers combine to give up the fewest home runs in baseball (19 total, 0.6 per game).

-- Guerra will start for the Rays, his first of the season.
+- The Rays are sending McClanahan (5-0) out for his seventh start of the season.
+He is 5-0 with a 2.12 ERA and 42 strikeouts through 34 2/3 innings pitched.

-- The 27-year-old righty has appeared in relief eight times this season.
+- The left-hander's last time out was on Thursday against the Chicago White Sox, when he tossed five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.